 Work Flow of 4D Printing

-In Trending PhD Research Topics, 4D printing technology uses commercial 3D printers, such as Polyjet 3D printers.
+In New Research Topic, 4D printing technology uses commercial 3D printers, such as Polyjet 3D printers.
 The input is a “smart material”, that can be either a hydrogel or a shape memory polymer.
 Thanks to their thermomechanical properties and other material properties, smart materials .
 It given the attributes of shape change and are differentiate from the common 3D printing materials.

 On the other hand, objects can print with 3D Printing technology, are characterized through their rigidity.
 It means that the 3D printing objects are going to keep their 3D shape once printed.